Dating to find yourself

 “It turns out feminists can be bottoms too.”

 Alina.
 25 years old.
 Copywriter.

 “I'm a feminist.
 I always screen my dates before I go out with them to make sure there are no sexists who believe they can control me just because I'm a woman.
 One day, though, my screening process didn't work.
 I was on a date with a guy who immediately started asserting his dominance over me: he ordered food for both of us without asking what I wanted and mocked me when I wanted to split the bill.
 As a feminist, I was outraged.
 But underneath my outrage, I noticed I also felt aroused.
 As I thought about it later that day, I wondered if I might want to explore a dominant/submissive experience.
 Why not?
 So I started looking for guys who shared my interest.
 There were quite a few like minded people on Pure!
 After exploring this idea, I learned that I actually love being a bottom.
 It doesn't change my values and not all tops are sexist.
 That had been an assumption I’d made that was incorrect.
+I got to know myself better.
 Now I get to enjoy myself in a whole new way.”

 “Different people see you differently - use it to your advantage.”